cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/google.md

    ```
 * ***Step5 - list or create  google storage bucket and add to config file***

-List google storage bucket using following command, if bucket exists list will be displayed.
+If google storage bucket is alredy created, you can list google storage bucket using following command:
 ```
 cms google list bucket
 ```
-From the displayed list please pick bucket of your choice and add bucket name to yaml file in the storage section for google provider  `storage > google > default > directory`.
+From the displayed list please pick bucket of your choice and add bucket name to yaml
+file in the storage section for google provider  `storage > google > default > directory`.

-If bucket is not listed use folling command to create new bucket:
+If bucket doesnot exist use folling command to create new bucket:

 ```
 cms google create bucket --name=NAME --service=google

 ```
-where NAME is new bucket name.
+NAME: is new bucket name.
-Note: Bucket name needs to be globally unique, you may choose combinantion of your class ID and bucket name.
+Important note: Bucket name needs to be globally unique, you may choose combinantion
+of your class ID and bucket name.
 `e.g. f19_516_xxx_bucket_name`

-### Getting the google json files

-* [ ] TODO: Google account. the documentation on how to get the json
-  files is missing

-* [ ] TODO: Google account.
-A program that takes the json files and integrates them
-  into [cloudmesh.yaml]{.title-ref}

-* [ ] TODO: Google account.
-The documentation for getting access to
-  google cloud is incomplete, see related entries.

-* `client_secret.json`
-* `google-drive-credentials.json`

-If we run the Google Drive `Provider.py` for the **First time** then the
-required keys, tokens are taken from the `cloudmesh.yaml` file and
-creates a `client_secret.json` file in the following path
-`~/.cloudmesh/gdrive/`

-* [ ] TODO: The Authentication.py program was removed, so this can not work.

-The `Authentication.py` creates a `.credentials` folder under the
-following path `~/.cloudmesh/gdrive/` if it does not exist and creates a
-`google-drive-credentials.json` file under the following folder
-`~/.cloudmesh/gdrive/.credentials/`

-So, for the **first time** browser will be opened up automatically and
-asks for the Google Drive(gmail) credentials i.e., login email and
-password.
-If you provide these 2 then the Authentication step is
-completed and then it will create the `google-drive-credentials.json`
-and place it in `~/.cloudmesh/gdrive/.credentials/` folder.
+You are all set with account setup.